Titus Corlățean: Political career

 Corlățean has been a member of the PSD since 2002, serving as spokesperson for its Coordinating Committee after 2004.

 Corlățean became an appointed Member of the European Parliament on 1 January 2007, with the accession of Romania to the European Union.
 He was elected to that body late in the same year.
 During his tenure, he served on the Committee on Legal Affairs, including as vice-chair.
 He resigned in 2008 after being returned to the Chamber.
 In 2012, he was elected Senator for Bucharest.

 In Prime Minister Victor Ponta's cabinet, Corlățean served as Justice Minister (May–August 2012) and as Foreign Minister (August 2012—November 2014).
 He resigned from the latter position following the first round of the 2014 presidential election, in which he was blamed for not setting up enough polling places for the Romanian diaspora.

 In addition to his role in parliament, Corlățean has served as member of the Romanian delegation to the Parliamentary Assembly of the Council of Europe from 2009 until 2012 and since 2015.
 As member of the PSD, he is part of the Socialists, Democrats and Greens Group.
 In the Assembly, he has served on the Committee on Political Affairs and Democracy; the Committee on the Election of Judges to the European Court of Human Rights; the Committee on Legal Affairs and Human Rights; the Committee on the Honouring of Obligations and Commitments by Member States of the Council of Europe (Monitoring Committee); the Sub-Committee on the implementation of judgments of the European Court of Human Rights; and the Sub-Committee on the Middle East and the Arab World.
 He has been the Assembly's co-rapporteur on Georgia since 2018 (alongside Kerstin Lundgren and later Claude Kern) and on the downing of Malaysia Airlines Flight 17 since 2021.
 In 2019, he became the Assembly's General Rapporteur on the abolition of the death penalty.

+In 2026, Corlățean introduced a Senate resolution criticizing Swedish social services in the case of two Romanian minors and called for their return to Romania.
+He has described aspects of the Swedish child protection system in strongly negative terms.